 Low elasticity of derived demand is when the demand for raw material does not change significantly with the change in demand for the final product.
-It applies to products that are made from extensively used raw materials.
+It applies to products that are made from widely available raw materials.

 For example, wool is used to make jackets.
 During winter, the demand for jackets increases, but during the summer, the demand falls.
 The seasonal fluctuation in demand is not going to result in a major impact on the overall demand for wool.